Wildwood Crest, New Jersey

 Wildwood Crest is a borough in Cape May County, in the U.S. state of New Jersey.
-It is part of the Ocean City metropolitan statistical area, in the South Jersey region of the state.
+The borough, and all of Cape May County, is part of the Ocean City metropolitan statistical area, and is part of the Philadelphia-Wilmington-Camden, PA-NJ-DE-MD combined statistical area, also known as the Delaware Valley or Philadelphia metropolitan area.
 As of the 2020 United States census, the borough's population was 3,101, a decrease of 169 (−5.2%) from the 2010 census count of 3,270, which in turn reflected a decline of 710 (−17.8%) from the 3,980 counted in the 2000 census.

 Wildwood Crest was incorporated as a borough by an act of the New Jersey Legislature on April 6, 1910, from portions of Lower Township.
 The area of the borough was first developed by Philip Baker in the 1910s as a southern extension to the resort of Wildwood.
 The borough's name comes from Wildwood, which in turn was named for the area's wild flowers.